 Guided boat tours, canoe hire, and interpretive walks are conducted from the Visitor Centre, along with guided Sunset Safaris.
 The Conservancy directs any income from sustainable tourism into managing the Reserve, as well as valuable conservation programmes and education.

-The Reserve is open April to December (subject to accessibility) from Wednesday to Sunday (10:00am to 4:00pm), however, Sunset Safari guests and those staying in Jabiru Lodge can enjoy the Reserve outside of these hours.
+The Reserve is open April to December (subject to accessibility) 7 days a week (10am to 4pm), however, Sunset Safari guests and those staying in Jabiru Lodge can enjoy the Reserve outside of these hours.